PCB Announces Financial Rewards For Ground Staff - UrduPoint

 The crowd attendance at all four venues was a staggering 87 per cent.

-PCB Chief Operating Officer Salman Naseer: “The ground staff have a thankless job.
+PCB Chief Operating Officer Salman Naseer said here on Friday : "The ground staff have a thankless job.
 Their work is of the utmost importance in smooth execution of cricket matches so it is extremely important that their work is acknowledged and they are rewarded for their efforts.

 "Our ground staff were outstanding during the HBL PSL earlier this year especially when they were confronted with adverse weather conditions.
 They worked with great dedication round the clock to deliver top-quality pitches and outfields, which produced some of the most exciting T20 matches.